Xenonesis/Budget-Buddy/README.md

 ### 🔥 Latest Updates

+**Version 12.50.00** - Current version with all the latest features and improvements

 **Version 10.75** - Landing page refactoring complete with improved performance and maintainability

 **Version 10.70** - Enhanced dashboard UI with virtualized lists and advanced transaction management

 **Version 10.65** - Comprehensive financial analytics with interactive charts and export capabilities

-**Version 10.60** - AI-powered insights with multiple provider support and predictive forecasting

 [View Full Changelog](CHANGELOG.md)